Preparing for an e-Learning Teacher or Tutor Job Interview

 So you’ve received a call offering you an invitation to a job interview for e-learning instructors.
 Now what?
 You must begin preparing at once!

-Utilize your online educator resume to help highlight and focus on the various strengths and skills you bring to the table.
+Utilize your online educator resume to help highlight and focus on the various strengths and educational leadership skills you bring to the table.

 Here are some areas/questions to concentrate on:

 - What experience do you have in e-learning and online education?